-- Check that the oil-level in the oil sight-glass (12) is between the MAX and MIN level marks on the bezel of the sight-glass. - If the oil-level is near to or below the MIN level mark, remove the oil filler-plug (1) and pour more oil into the reservoir until the oil reaches the MAX level mark.
+- 1. Check that the oil-level in the oil sight-glass (12) is between the MAX and MIN level marks on the bezel of the oil sight-glass. - If the oil-level is near to or below the MIN level mark, remove the oil filler-plug (1) and pour more oil into the reservoir until the oil reaches the MAX level mark.
 If the oil-level goes above the MAX mark, remove the oil drain-plug (11) and drain the excess oil from the pump.
+Refit the oil drainplug.
 Refit the oil filler-plug. - 3.
 If the oil is contaminated, drain and refill the pump with clean oil as described in Section 5.4.